Drinking and Driving Myths

 Myth 2: Coffee will sober you up.

 Fact: Coffee is a stimulant.
 It only makes you nervous and jumpy while you remain intoxicated.
-Your reflexes and judgment will still be impaired if you attempt to drive while drunk, even if you have had a cup of coffee.
+Your reflexes and judgment will still be impaired if you are drinking and driving, even if you have had a cup of coffee.

 Myth 3: Drinking beer or wine doesn’t have as much effect on you as hard liquor.